 FOUNDATION OF ASANA

-Practice of asana from the Iyengar Yoga Introductory I & II Syllabus.
-You will receive detailed presentation of the foundational asanas and practice them intensively, emphasizing standing poses, beginning seated poses, forward extensions, back extensions, shoulderstand, and headstand.
+You will receive detailed instruction of the foundational asanas emphasizing standing poses, beginning seated poses, forward extensions, back extensions, shoulderstand, and headstand.
 You will learn how to enter and exit poses safely and how to setup and sequence a daily practice, developing a consistent daily personal practice with all the poses.

 KNOWLEDGE OF ASANA

 Our weekend immersions will include the theory of asana – pulling back the curtain to give you a deeper understanding of BKS Iyengar’s genius approach to asana and pranayama.
 Together we will dissect poses and learn how BKS Iyengar artfully sequenced them into beautiful practices.
 You will learn more about the benefits and effects of key poses.

 Theory and practice of asana for everyday needs.
 This is a core aspect of the program and will these topics will be woven in throughout the program: